Types of Legal Negligence Cases

 A person who has been injured is known as the “plaintiff” in a lawsuit, and must prove that the party who is at fault, or the “defendant,” caused the injuries through negligence in order to collect damages.
 In order to prove this, the plaintiff must show:

 - The defendant owed a legal duty of care to the plaintiff;

 - The defendant breached that legal duty through an action or a failure to act;

 - The defendant caused the accident or injury; and

 - The plaintiff was harmed or injured as a result of the accident.

 This will always be the basis for determining fault, whether the case is settled out of court or goes to trial.
 Therefore, it is important for the victim to have an advocate that can clearly state the connection between the defendant’s actions and the plaintiff’s injuries.

 Contact a General Negligence Lawyer in Sacramento Today!

-The Sacramento personal injury attorneys at Demas Law Group, P.C., are ready to help you if you were injured due to someone else’s negligence.
+The Sacramento attorneys at Demas Law Group, P.C., are ready to help you if you were injured due to someone else’s negligence.
 Even if you are not sure if someone else is responsible for your injuries, talk to one of our compassionate, caring attorneys who understand the trauma, both physical and emotional, that you have suffered.
 At Demas Law Group, P.C., we are dedicated to holding those who have caused your injuries responsible and collecting financial compensation for you whenever possible.
 Contact us today.